 When I think of holidays, all kinds of emotions and memories go through my mind.
-Memories of recently holidays, the look on my grandchildren’s faces when they opened a special gift, and the laughter around the table.
+Memories of recent holidays, the look on my grandchildren’s faces when they opened a special gift, and the laughter around the table.
 Memories of those who were at a holiday meal last year, but not this year.

-For most of my life I did not relate the feasts in the Bible with holidays.
+For most of my life, I did not relate the feasts in the Bible with holidays.
 The term holiday is a euphemism for “holy days.”
-Today, I want to explore biblical holy days, and by this I mean holidays mentioned in the Bible or holidays that commemorate biblical events.
+Today, I want to explore biblical holy days, and by this, I mean holidays mentioned in the Bible or holidays that commemorate biblical events.

 The word holiday is only found in the book of Esther, but the concept of a day set aside to celebrate or remember is found throughout the Bible.
 The first time we read about God setting aside time as special is in regard to the Sabbath, in Genesis 2:1-3.